 Check with your local utility company, local community groups, or on the internet to find suggestions to conserve energy and to recycle.
 Support community recycling programs.
 Consider starting a community garden.
 Support local civic groups that promote stewardship and conservation.
 Be an involved citizen in government.
 Be informed, respect the views of others, and treat everyone with civility.

 Learn, ponder, and pray about what you can do to be a better steward.
 Use the resources of the earth sparingly and reverently.
 Adopt lifestyles and personal habits that respect the Creation.
 As you can, fix up and keep clean the places where you live, work, recreate, and worship.
 Make your own living space more beautiful and inspirational.
 Contemplate the ways that nature bears testimony of God and the harmony between the laws and patterns of nature and the gospel of Jesus Christ.

-“The World Around Us: Our Home, The Earth,” Mormon Channel
+“The World Around Us: Our Home, The Earth,” Latter-day Saints Channel

 “Paul Cox—Preserving God’s Creations,” Liahona, November 1998